o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-cli.md

 New projects created from either the `DefaultProject` or `MinimalProject` templates will contain project export helper scripts that simplifies the process to export these projects.
 These scripts provide a simple base-line for the arguments and settings that are usually needed to export projects when using the O3DE `export-project` command line tool.

-If you need to run it from the command line, simply run the following command (assuming project has already been created and registered):
+Run it from the command line:

 {{< tabs name="Export Script" >}}